Whatsapp Icon

 Understanding Common Terms in Myeloma

 Myeloma, also known as multiple myeloma, is a type of blood cancer that affects the plasma cells in the bone marrow.
-In order to fully understand the condition and communicate effectively with healthcare providers, it's crucial to be familiar with the terminology associated with myeloma.
+To fully understand the condition and communicate effectively with healthcare providers, it's crucial to be familiar with the terminology associated with myeloma.
 Here are some of the most commonly used terms.

 • Plasma cells: A type of white blood cell that produces antibodies to help fight infection.

-• Bone marrow: The soft, spongy tissue found in the center of bones, where blood cells are produced.
+• Bone marrow: The soft, spongy tissue found in the centre of bones, where blood cells are produced.

 • Monoclonal gammopathy: An abnormal protein in the blood or urine, produced by a single clone of plasma cells.